Schubert, Clyne & Schumann

 Starting: 2:00 PM

-A chamber program combining romantic lyricism, mid-century experimentation and contemporary resonance will be performed by Fellows of the New World Symphony this December at the New World Center.
+A chamber program combining romantic lyricism, mid-century experimentation and contemporary resonance will be performed by NWS Fellows at the New World Center on Miami Beach.

 The Fellows of the New World Symphony are early-career musicians selected through a rigorous audition process for a three-year fellowship.
 Under the mentorship of leading guest artists and conductors, they perform a broad repertoire while engaging with new approaches to classical music presentation and education.